JLBaggins/simple-index/README.md

 ```
 delete: [],
 ```
 An array of database names that should be removed from previous versions of indexedDB.
-This config option exists to ensure possibly large databases that are no longer required are removed.
+This config option exists to ensure the removal of sensitive or possibly large databases that are no longer required.

 A simple-index.config.js file could be written like this:
 ```javascript